stenwt/librarium/docusaurus-librarium/docs/docs-content/12.5-palette-cli/10-install-palette-cli.md

 ---
 title: "Install"
 metaTitle: "Install"
-metaDescription: "Learn how to install the Palette CLI and how you can use the CLI with Palette Dev Engine."
+description: "Learn how to install the Palette CLI and how you can use the CLI with Palette Dev Engine."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---